sclaus2/CutCells/README.md

 ```

 You may need to use `sudo` for the final install step.
 Using the CMake
-build type `Release` is strongly recommended for performance.
+build type `Release` is recommended for performance.

 ### Python interface